EliAndrewC/l7r/setting/l7r.md

 Because the PCs have special appellate authority, this matter is being appealed to them rather than the usual higher-ups in the city.

 4. Doji Miu murdered a fellow bushi in a fit of rage over an argument they were having which got out of hand.
-She is scheduled to be hanged (a punishment usually reserved for common criminals) and wishes to be allowed to commit seppuku, or failed that wishes to be beheaded (as fitting her station).
+She is scheduled to be hanged (a punishment usually reserved for common criminals) and wishes to be allowed to commit seppuku, or failing that wishes to be beheaded (as fitting her station).
 She asks the PCs to hear her case and allow her a less undignified death.

 ### Abuse of Authority Cases